-- When you find the participant alive (i.e., collect a Form 33 or indicate, "participant has been located" on Form 23), you need to change the follow-up status from "lost-to-follow-up" to her prior status listed on WHIX1591 unless a new follow-up status is negotiated directly with the participant.
-To do this, complete Form 9, indicating if the participant is on full, partial, custom, or no follow-up. - When you find the participant is deceased, do not update her follow-up status on Form 9.
-Instead complete Form 120 Initial Notification of Death.
+• When you find the participant alive (i.e., collect a Form 33 or indicate "participant has been located" on Form 23), you need to change the follow-up status from "lost-to-follow-up" to her prior status listed on WHIX1591 unless a new follow-up status is negotiated directly with the participant.
+To do this, complete Form 9, indicating if the participant is on full, partial, custom, or no follow-up.

-5. Data enter the Form 23, Form 9, and Form 33 as quickly as possible so the WHIX database reflects current identification.
+- When you find the participant is deceased, do not update her follow-up status on Form 9.
+Instead complete Form 120 Initial Notification of Death. - 5.
+Data enter the Form 23, Form 9 and Form 33 before the OSMB database freeze dates, when possible.